anantshri1/cnn_chest-x-ray/README.md

 - **Class imbalance.** The COVID-19 training set (~460 images) is about 3× smaller than the Pneumonia set (~4273).
 Class weighting partially compensates, but with this little COVID-19 data the model has limited ability to learn discriminative features for that class.
 The low COVID-19 F1 (0.14) reflects this directly.
 - **No transfer learning.** The network is trained from scratch.
 A pretrained backbone (e.g. ResNet, EfficientNet) would almost certainly improve performance, especially on the minority class.
 - **Image resolution.** 224×224 grayscale-to-RGB is a reasonable baseline but clinical X-ray analysis typically operates at higher resolution.
-- A companion notebook covering **binary classification (Sick vs Normal)** is also available in this repository, which sidesteps the multi-class imbalance problem entirely and achieves stronger results.

 ---